VMworld EMEA 2017 – Tips and Tricks

-Be wary of the black prostitutes – When attending the Veeam party located at the Shoko Club or when e.g. walking around the Las Ramblas at night you will see multiple black ladies hanging around.
+Be wary of the coloured women of the night – When attending the Veeam party located at the Shoko Club or when e.g. walking around the Las Ramblas at night you will see multiple coloured ladies hanging around.
 Some of them try to provide sex, other try to paw you.
 Be aware of them and secure your goods and I mean wallets and mobiles :).
 Always try to stay in groups and don’t get to much drunk.

 Free time – if you have free time, take the opportunity to visit the most interesting spots in Barcelona (Park Guell, Sagrada Familia, Magic Fountain of Montjuïc, Las Ramblas, Gothic quarter).
 One personal recommendation if you want to buy fresh fruits and fresh fruit juices visit the La Boqueria market (Maps), it’s quite in the middle of the Las Ramblas.
 Just take the Metro L3 (green line) in the direction of Trinitat Nova and get out at Liceu.

-Public transportation – If it’s like the last years you will get a public transportation pass with 10 rides.
+Public transportation – If it’s like the last years you will get a free public transportation pass with 10 rides sponsored by a vendor.
 If you need more and trust me you will need more except when taking a taxi, you can buy a multi-person travel card (T10, 10 rides) starting at 9.95€ depending on zones you will need.
-You will get to the conference center (Fira Barcelona Gran Via, north entrance) when using the lines L8, S4, S8 or S33 from Placa Espanya to Europa Fira station.
-From the station you will go by shuttle bus service to the conference center.
-Don’t try to walk, it will take 20-30 minutes because it’s on the north entrance of the Fira.
+Getting to the conference center (Fira Barcelona Gran Via, north entrance) could be little bit different this year if you have already attended a VMworld in Barcelona before.
+In 2016 metro line L9 was opened which has a station called Fira where you will be directly at the north entrance.
+To get there you can use the lines L8, S4, S8, R5, R6 or S33 from Placa Espanya to Europa Fira station or Metro line L1 to Torrassa.
+From there change to metro L9s (direction Airport) and leave it at station Fira.
+Here you download the most recent metro plan.
+In previous years there was always a shuttle bus service from station Europa Fira to the conference center but I think with the new metro L9 this will be obsolete.
 If you’re using public transportation to get to parties be aware of the operating hours of the metro which are mostly only until midnight.
-After that you need to use taxis.
+After that you need to take a taxi.

 Taxi – When using taxis to get somewhere in Barcelona always ask if the they take credit cards and don’t forget the receipt for your expenses.
 Be also aware that there are 4 different fares depending on day and time.

-Carry a vest/light jacket with you – October in Barcelona is quite warm (20-24°C) but the conference facilities are all air conditioned and it’s getting a little bit cold inside.
+Carry a vest/light jacket with you – September in Barcelona is quite warm (20-26°C) but the conference facilities are all air conditioned and it’s getting a little bit cold inside.
 If you will take an exam DON’T take a vest/jacket with you because you have to take it off for the exam (security guidelines).
 Use a sweater or something similar instead.
 See my exam experience here.